 Hikari scissors are designed to cut with no horizontal

-If you notice your scissors dulling very quickly, you
+applied.
+If you notice your scissors dulling very quickly, you may be

-any horizontal pressure to the handles.
-In addition,
+apply any horizontal pressure to the handles.
+In addition, make sure

-not only help prevent premature wear of the blades,
+will not only help prevent premature wear of the blades, but it will

 "Basic Technique" refers to what is generally